Automations

 }

-This schedules the trigger for 1 hour before the session's startTime.
-The at field supports template expressions that resolve to an ISO timestamp or Unix timestamp.
+This schedules the automation for 1 hour before the session's `startTime`.
+The `at` field supports template expressions that resolve to an ISO timestamp or Unix timestamp.

-When an entity is updated multiple times, cancelPrevious ensures only the latest scheduled run is kept:
+When a record is updated multiple times, `cancelPrevious` ensures only the latest scheduled run is kept:

 schedule: {